A topic from the subject of Distillation in Chemistry.

 Procedure:

-5. Gradually increase the vacuum and record the temperature of the boiling mixture at each pressure.
+5. Gradually increase the vacuum using the vacuum pump and simultaneously monitor and record the boiling temperature and pressure at regular intervals.

 Results: